Insure my travels

 Jewellery, precious metals or precious stones or items made from precious metals or precious stones, watches, furs, leather articles, personal mobile phones, binoculars, telescopes, electronic/audio/video or photographic equipment, MP3 players, and games consoles.

-This Policy is underwritten by American Express Insurance Services' current travel insurance provider, Inter Partner Assistance, 10/11 Mary Street, Dublin 1, Ireland, which is a branch of Inter Partner Assistance S.A., Avenue Louise 166 bte 1, 1050 Brussels, a Belgian company authorised by the Banking, Finance and Insurance Commission of Belgium, registration 0487 and regulated by the Financial Services Authority for the conduct of UK business (registered number: 202664).
+This Policy is underwritten by American Express Insurance Services' current travel insurance provider, Inter Partner Assistance, 10/11 Mary Street, Dublin 1, Ireland, which is a branch of Inter Partner Assistance S.A., Avenue Louise 166 bte 1, 1050 Brussels, a Belgian company authorised by the Banking, Finance and Insurance Commission of Belgium, registration 0487 and regulated by the Financial Conduct Authority for the conduct of UK business (registered number: 202664).
 Some of the benefits and services under this Policy will be provided by its agent, AXA Travel Insurance (registered number: 475445), of the same Ireland address.
 All companies are members of the AXA Assistance Group.

 On- and off-piste skiing, on- and off-piste snowboarding, snowblading, tobogganing, mono-skiing, glacier skiing, and outdoor ice skating on a recognised public ice rink.
 Skidoo is also covered but is subject to an increased excess of £200 and noPersonal Accident or Personal Liability cover is available.
 Not available to anyone aged over 69 years, taking part in Winter Sports for the first time.